 The death of Jordy’s grandfather devastated the then-12-year-old boy.
 He could have been a prime target to be recruited into a gang.
 But God intervened through his mother and a pastor who’d received training from World Vision.

-Coronavirus is a family of viruses, which can cause the common cold or more severe diseases such as severe acute respiratory syndrome, Middle East respiratory syndrome, and the coronavirus disease, COVID-19.
+Coronaviruses are a family of viruses that can cause the common cold or more severe diseases such as the coronavirus disease COVID-19, severe acute respiratory syndrome, and Middle East respiratory syndrome.
 Learn more about the ongoing pandemic and how World Vision is responding worldwide.

 Take a look at the impact World Vision is making through our work in the United States by empowering families with food, essential supplies, building materials, school supplies, and responding to disasters.